 So you’ve got a new apartment–congratulations!
-Like many first-time (and non-rookie!) renters, you’ve decided to save some money and signed a lease with a roommate.
+Like many first-time (and non-rookie!) renters, you’ve decided to save money and signed a lease with a roommate.
 It turns out the landlord for the building you’ve chosen to live in requires renters insurance.
 Can you share renters insurance with roommates?
 Should you?
 After all, you already signed the same lease, right?
 As it turns out, sharing renters insurance with roommates can cause more of a hassle than it’s worth and even if your provider allows it, it is often not recommended!

-First of all, it’s important to understand exactly what renters insurance is.
-We’ve got a whole page on Texas Renters Insurance information for you to explore but here is a quick summary: A renters insurance policy provides coverage for you and your belongings should a catastrophic event occur while you are renting; in addition to coverage of physical items, it provides you with personal liability protection which is critical if someone were to get injured on your property.
+First, it’s important to understand exactly what renters insurance is.
+We’ve got a whole page on Texas Renters Insurance information for you to explore, but here is a quick summary: A renters insurance policy provides coverage for you and your belongings should a catastrophic event occur while you are renting; in addition to coverage of physical items, it provides you with personal liability protection which is critical if someone were to get injured on your property.
 Even though you can adjust the coverage amount, it’s not generally wise to share a policy with your roommate.
 Let’s take a closer look at why.

 #1 If They Get Sued, You Could Be On The Hook

 That’s right, if your roommate messes up and causes your policy to kick in, that’s going to affect you as well.
 Say your roommate’s dog bites someone, a shared policy would mean that you could legally be named in a lawsuit.
 Not only would that be a huge hassle and leave you liable financially, but it could also lead to higher premiums for you in the future.

 While you and your roommate do have the same apartment, odds are you don’t share all of the same stuff!
 If your roommate has a lot of high-value belongings, you could find yourself paying into a way larger policy than you need.
 That’s not fair for you and basically just means that you’re throwing a bit of money away every month.